jpsaviello/coalfire/README.md

 6.)
 S3 Bucket
 Created s3 bucket with lifestyle policies that looked for images/ folder and move to glacier storage after 80 day.
 The other lifecycle policy looked for the logs/ folder and deleted logs after 90 days

+# Additional thoughts

+1.)
+I went ahead and created EBS and attached it to the EC2 instance to increase space

+2.)
+In a production environment, instances can be spread out across AZs to ensure eliability, within Terraform code, load balancer health points can be configured to continually hit out backend services to ensure that they are healthy